Residency in Primary Eye Care Optometry

 Phone: (212) 938-4161

 The residency in Primary Eye Care Optometry provides a broad based clinical experience in all aspects of Primary Care.
 The residents expand their clinical knowledge by rotating through the SUNY Primary Eye Care Clinic in order to experience a wide variety of patient types.
 This includes both adult and pediatric patients, and patients requiring contact lens care, diagnosis of binocular anomalies, diagnosis, management and treatment of glaucoma, retinal disease, and emergency eyecare needs.
 In addition, the resident rotates through the SUNY Glaucoma Institute, Specialty Contact Lens service, Retina clinic and experiences urban clinical patient care at Woodhull Hospital in Brooklyn.
 The resident gains experience in refractive surgery comanagement by rotating through TLC laser center in Manhattan.
-In a teaching capacity, the resident instructs first and second-year interns in the Methods laboratory and supervises third-year interns in the Primary Eye Care clinic.
+In a teaching capacity, the resident instructs first and second-year interns in the labs and supervises third-year interns in the Primary Eye Care clinic.
 Additionally, the resident can pursue specific clinical interests in vision therapy, low vision, pediatric and infant eyecare, head trauma, retina, neuro-optometry, cornea and specialty contact lens clinics.

 |Program Length||12 months|